neptune-ai/docs/docs/organizing-and-exploring-results-in-the-ui/notebooks.rst

 * In Neptune, each Notebook consists of a collection of checkpoints that you upload directly from the Jupyter user interface.
 * In any project, an unlimited number of Notebooks and checkpoints is allowed.
 * You can browse checkpoints history across all |Notebooks in the project|.
-* You can |share a Notebook as a link| a Notebook as a link.
+* You can |share a Notebook as a link|.
 * You can |compare two Notebooks side-by-side|, like source code.
+* You can download a notebook directly from the UI.

 Viewing Notebook Checkpoints
 ----------------------------